Bowling Green State University

 What will happen at Propel Ohio?

-- The program will feature U.S. Senator Sherrod Brown, guest speakers, and workshop facilitators who will discuss how college students can tackle childhood poverty in their Ohio communities.
-Our keynote speaker will be Matthew Desmond, Pulitzer prize-winning author of Evicted: Poverty and Profit in the American City.
+- The program will feature U.S. Senator Sherrod Brown, guest speakers, and workshop facilitators who will discuss how college students can tackle meaningful issues in their Ohio communities.
+Our keynote speaker will be Monica Ramirez.

-- Propel Ohio will also feature an Engagement Fair, where students will connect with Ohio-based organizations that are tackling childhood poverty.
+- Propel Ohio will also feature an Engagement Fair, where students will connect with Ohio-based organizations that offer internships or other opportunities for involvement.

 When and where will Propel Ohio take place?